logiqai/docs/integrations/ossec-variants-ossec-wazuh-atomic/README.md

 ### Configuring the agents

-OSSEC/Automic OSS agent variation Wazuh agents can connect to the LOGIQ.AI instance using the agent-auth tool once after successfully installed.
+OSSEC/Automic OSS agent variation Wazuh agents can connect to the Apica Ascent instance using the agent-auth tool once after successfully installed.
 For Debian-style Linux distribution, the command below is used to link the agent to the manager.&#x20;

 <pre><code><strong>sudo /var/ossec/bin/agent-auth -m &#x3C;manager IP address> -p 1515 -P &#x3C;AuthToken> -A &#x3C;user-assigned agent name>
 </strong></code></pre>